landlockedboat/tobler/readme.md

 	generates a pretty map on your terminal
 	$ tobler --style=numbers
 	generates a not-so-pretty map on your terminal
+	$ tobler 5 5
+	generates a 5 by 5 map on your terminal
 ```

 ## License